JacquesCarette/Drasil/People/Jason/thesis/chapters/drasil.md

 Embedded in Haskell, Drasil is a framework for encoding knowledge (currently known as _chunks_), manipulating knowledge, and creating usable transformers that convert registered knowledge into usable software artifacts.

+## Questions-guide

+1. What is Drasil?
+2. Where can I learn more about Drasil?
+3. At a design level, how does Drasil work?
+4. What can Drasil currently do?
+5. What challenges does Drasil currently face?